 Level 9

-The most comical difference between the proto and released versions is the name change of a certain item available for sale in two of the game’s shops.
+The most comical difference between the prototype and released versions is the name change of a certain item available for sale in two of the game’s shops.

 The first time I ran across the item in question was in Level 2’s antique store.
-Take a look and see if you can tell what’s wrong with the photograph below.
+Take a look and see if you can tell what’s wrong with the scene below.

-For a game concerned with talking anthropomorphic vegetables, you know there’s gotta be some homegrown herbal remedy around.
-And in the prototype version, there is!
+For a game concerned with talking anthropomorphic vegetables, you know there has to be some homegrown herbal remedy lying around.
+And in the prototype, there is!

-In the released version, “pot” was changed to “vase,” probably at Nintendo’s discretion to avoid any unpleasant misunderstanding by parents curious as to why little Tommy and Suzie Lou are buying marijuana from a pear-headed drug dealer.
+In the released North American version, “pot” was changed to “vase,” probably to avoid any unpleasant misunderstanding by parents curious as to why little Tommy and Suzie Lou are buying marijuana from a pear-headed drug dealer.

-There’s also a lot of fun you can get into when you have an item with the name “pot” in your inventory.
+There’s also a lot of fun that you can have when you have an item named “pot” in your inventory.

 Let’s get this party started right!
 Try to USE some POT in this nightclub…